AJMTeaching/comp150spring2025projectonetemplate/README.md

-# COMP150 Fall 2024 Project One Template
+# COMP150 Spring 2025 Project One Template

-This is a template for the first project in the COMP150 Fall 2024 course.
+This is a template for the first project in the COMP150 Fall 2025 course.
 The goal of this project is to create a simplified Dungeons & Dragons text-based game in Python.

 ## How to Run the Project